syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf-linux-docker.md

 ![Add Docker support to that console app](LinuxDockerImages/Step-5.png)

-6. Choose Linux option in order to run the application in Linux environment.
+6. Choose Linux option in order to run the application in Linux Docker container.

 ![Choose Linux option](LinuxDockerImages/Step-6.png)